gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v23.0.0.0 2015-04-30 Added script that checks that PCB designators have the correct rotation, closes #104.
+v24.0.0.0 2015-05-14 Added a 'src/Schematcis/SchCompParamStamper.vbs' module which copies parameter visibility from a source to a destination schematic component, closes #187.
+Added relevant information to the README. v23.0.0.0 2015-04-30 Added script that checks that PCB designators have the correct rotation, closes #104.
 Added relevant information to the README. v22.7.2.0 2015-04-30 Fixed bug where 'DeleteSchematicParameters.vbs' did not inform Altium that schematics was modified, closes #184.
 Fixed bug where 'AddSpecialSchParams.vbs' did not inform Altium that schematic was modified, closes #183. v22.7.1.0 2015-04-29 User data is now saved for CurrentCalculator.vbs script, closes #182.
 Fixed bug where SfFormat() in Util.vbs crashes if input number (dblInput) is 0, closes #181.